 The Party concerned submits that there are strong judicial statements endorsing section 82 of the EPA (and proceedings under it) as: “a statute specifically directed to the protection of the environment and contemplating action taken by the aggrieved layman” and “intended to provide ordinary people, numbered amongst whom are those who are disadvantaged … with a speedy and effective remedy”.
 The Party points out that the ACCC/C/2013/86 communicant’s domestic proceedings could have been brought as statutory nuisance proceedings and adds that the Jackson Report noted that costs recovery under section 82 is “somewhat more generous than costs recovery on the standard basis in the civil courts”.

 The communicants accept that proceedings under section 82 could provide an alternative mechanism to private nuisance proceedings in some instances.
-However, proceedings under section 82 have a number of limitations including: (a) the many types of environmental nuisances outside the statutory nuisance definition; (b) the defence of Best Practicable Means; (c) the defence of reasonable excuse; (d) the stricter procedural and evidential limitations of section 82 proceedings, which are due to their being governed by the Criminal Procedural Rules and which also mean that costs issues cannot be settled in advance; (e) the defence that the nuisance is not on-going; (f) the Prosecution of Offenders Act 1985, which does not make provision for multiple claimants (though does not expressly exclude them); (h) the limits on the level of compensation payable; and (i) the potential for a costs claim by a successful defendant.
+The communicants contend, however, that proceedings under section 82 have a number of limitations including: (a) the many types of environmental nuisances outside the statutory nuisance definition; (b) the defence of Best Practicable Means; (c) the defence of reasonable excuse; (d) the stricter procedural and evidential limitations of section 82 proceedings, which are due to their being governed by the Criminal Procedural Rules and which also mean that costs issues cannot be settled in advance; (e) the defence that the nuisance is not on-going; (f) the Prosecution of Offenders Act 1985, which does not make provision for multiple claimants (though does not expressly exclude them); (h) the limits on the level of compensation payable; and (i) the potential for a costs claim by a successful defendant.

 (iv) Judicial review